ManasCodeLab/Synapse/README.md

 > **Synapse** connects human knowledge with AI insights using Google Gemini API.
-Built for *Technov8 Hackathon* with PHP/MySQL backend.
+Built for with PHP/MySQL backend.

 ---